Exercise Tips for Those With High Blood Pressure

 - Wait at least an hour after eating a meal before exercising.

-- Take time to include a five-minute warm-up before any aerobic activity and include a five- to 10-minute cool-down afterwards.
+- Take time to include a 5-minute warm-up before any aerobic activity, and include a 5- to 10-minute cool-down afterward.

 - Keep an exercise record.